KayZou/MERNCommerce/MERNCommerce.md

 # MERN E-Commerce Web Application

 This MERN stack e-commerce web application provides a seamless online shopping experience for users.
 It is built using React for the frontend, Bootstrap for styling, Redux Toolkit for state management, and Express for the backend.
-The application allows users to browse a wide range of products, add them to their cart, place orders, and view detailed information about specific products.
+The application allows users to browse a wide range of products, add them to their cart, place orders, view detailed information about specific products, and leave reviews.

 ## Features: